dscode89/tast-brief-frontend/to-do-list.md

   - have a think about what attributes you would want to make

 - refactor so that the the product column isn't being used for the footer list and products

   - they have too many differences

+- RESPONSIVENESS OF EVERYTHING

+- first hero should probably have an action also